GIOVRUSSO/Control-Group-Code/Inverse_Data-Driven_Probabilistic_Optimal_Control/readme.md

 This repository collects the supporting code for the manuscript **ON CONVEX DATA-DRIVEN INVERSE OPTIMAL CONTROL FOR NONLINEAR, NON-STATIONARY AND STOCHASTIC SYSTEMS** ([see this link](https://arxiv.org/abs/2306.13928) for the preprint).
 The manuscript discusses an inverse control problem with a finite time horizon.
 The goal is to deduce the cost that influences an agent's actions from observations, even when the cost is possibly non-convex and non-stationary.
 We propose a solution by solving a convex optimization problem that estimates the cost, even in cases where the cost is not convex and the dynamics are nonlinear, non-stationary, and stochastic.
 Our approach is based on the maximum likelihood principle.
 We demonstrate the effectiveness of our approach through both computer simulations and experiments using physical hardware.

 ### Contents
-The following list of directories can be found in the repository, which reproduce the simulation and experimental results given in the manuscript.
+The following list of directories can be found in the repository, which reproduces the simulation and experimental results given in the manuscript.
 - pendulum-running-example:
-  - This folder contains the code files required for replicating the results of pendulum running example given in the manuscript.
+  - This folder contains the code files required for replicating the results of the pendulum running example given in the manuscript.
 - robotarium:
   - This folder contains the code files required for replicating the results of the robot routing example given in the manuscript.
 - IHMCE_MaxEnt_Comparison:
   - This folder contains the code files required for replicating the results of benchmarking Algorithm 2 given in the manuscript.
+- grid world example:
+  - This folder contains the basic implementation of MaxEnt/IHMCE on a simple grid world environment

 ### Results
 We present the simulation and experimental results given in the manuscript ([see this link](https://arxiv.org/abs/2306.13928))